 receiving a classical training at the oldest, most traditional

 art school in the US.
 Carving marble, limestone and wood, studying anatomy, and mixing oil paints to capture light on a figure created a foundational structure that continues today to grant me freedom to experiment and grow in my studio.
-Since 1998 I have also created over 2600 ketubahs for weddings and other forms of Jewish art through my successful business, Artketubah.com, Inc. My art studio today is at the Blue Star Arts Complex in San Antonio, where I am surrounded by contemporary artists and immersing myself in local arts community.Learn More
+Since 1998 I have also created over 2900 ketubahs for weddings and other forms of Jewish art through my successful business, Artketubah.com.
+I am currently developing Modern Art with Sacred Texts that reach more deeply into Judaism and beyond into other religious and spiritual traditions.Learn More